gopikrishnapb/NeRF-HLT-TRT/README.md

 This repository contains an implementation of **Neural Radiance Fields (NeRF)** trained entirely from scratch using PyTorch, followed by **GPU-optimized inference using NVIDIA TensorRT with Layer Fusion optimizations**.

-The project includes the full NeRF training pipeline, standard PyTorch-based inference, and TensorRT-accelerated inference with performance benchmarking to demonstrate the speedups achieved through hardware-specific optimization.

 ---

 ## Results